Skip to content

 A vast array of funding comes to us from donations from individuals, charitable foundations and companies, but also through people running marathons on our behalf, selling old unwanted fishing tackle, sponsored runs…anything and everything that helps our case, really.
 It all helps.

-Who teaches and coaches young people during the initiative, are they suitably qualified to so
+Who teaches and coaches young people during Fishing for Schools sessions?

 We only ever work with coaches that have been qualified to Sport Coach licencing L2 standards.
 This ensures that young people are safe and due diligence surrounding sessions has been implemented and maintained at all times.